ART NOUVEAU PASS

 How does the ART NOUVEAU PASS work?

 Your pass is valid for 6 months.
-In other words, when you buy your pass, you have 6 months to select and visit the places of your choice.
+In other words, from the moment you buy your pass, you have 6 months to choose and visit the places you prefer.
 All you have to do is book your time slot on the museum’s website by selecting “ART NOUVEAU PASS” and then scan your pass at the entrance (this is mandatory).
 If you have chosen the Solvay option, you will have to book your time slot via a link sent to you with your purchase confirmation.

 We recommend you book your visits as soon as possible after purchasing your pass, as some museums sell out quickly.
 This is especially the case for places like the Solvay House (see “Solvay House” above) and the Cauchie House (see “Cauchie House” above), as they are not open every day.

 You can either use this pass digitally (stored on your smartphone) or print it (print it at home or at the Brussels tourism office).

 Please note that it is not possible to visit the same museum more than once with your ART NOUVEAU PASS.